Hearty Beef Chili with Pinto Beans

 Enter your email below & we'll send it straight to your inbox.
 Plus you’ll get more great recipes and tips from us each week!

-• It’s simple to make.
-This chili really is simple and fairly quick to make.
+• SIMPLE TO MAKE – This chili really is simple and fairly quick to make.
 Most of the time is spent letting it simmer, so you can make a side dish for your dinner too!

-• This chili is filling.
-As you can see on the nutrition calculation, you’re getting loads of protein and chili in a single serving (due to the beans and the beef).
+• HEARTY AND FILLING – As you can see on the nutrition calculation, you’re getting loads of protein and chili in a single serving (due to the beans and the beef).
 One bowl is plenty for most people!

-• It’s a little bit spicy.
-The spiciness is at a medium level.
+• MODERATELY SPICY – The spiciness is at a medium level.
 Not mild and not super spicy.
 You can also tailor it to your taste buds which is nice.

-• There aren’t big chunks of tomato.
-While I love tomatoes, I appreciate how smooth the broth is in this chili.
+• NO LARGE CHUNKS OF TOMATO – While I love tomatoes, I appreciate how smooth the broth is in this chili.
 I used crushed tomatoes and diced tomatoes (salsa-style) so there aren’t large chunks.
 The kids will love that fact too!

-• Leftovers are delicious.
-I think the leftovers are even better than eating this freshly cooked.
+• DELICIOUS LEFTOVERS – I think the leftovers are even better than eating this freshly cooked.
 Which is why you could make it on a Sunday and eat it all week long!

-Side view of a stock pot of hearty beef chili.
+Side view of a dutch oven filled with beef chili.

 • Veggies – You’ll need a medium yellow onion, a couple of large jalapeños, and a few garlic cloves.
 I included the seeds from one jalapeño and scraped out the seeds of the second one.
 Just the right amount of heat for us, but feel free to remove all seeds from both jalapeños.